PREVIEW: THE GOUGE

 Cypress county wasn’t big for murders, much fewer on serial killers, but Carl had seen his fair share of innocent blood spilled.
 His couple year stint as a detective in Louisville made sure of that.
 Carl didn’t miss that job at all.
 He transferred to Cypress County for a smaller office, and a workday that was less grim.
 It came with a smaller paycheck, but Carl hoped he could keep his sanity, at least for a little while.

 Carl had always been a firm believer in tracking down the truth.
 The imperfection of the Woods Killer case was something that he had learned to live with.
-He didn’t like it, but he believed in the end, justice was served for those three boys that Harry Bates had murdered.
+He didn’t like it, but he believed in the end that justice was served for the three boys Harry Bates had murdered.
 However, the case was tricky.
 It was as if he were putting together a two-thousand-piece jigsaw puzzle of a bunch of leaves; all the pieces looked the same.
 But if he could have just found that one key piece, that one green leaf in the middle of the autumn pile, things would fall into place.
 He could build the rest of the puzzle around that one piece!
 Carl was sure that Carson was that green leaf piece.
 It was either that, or Carson was carrying the piece around with him in his pocket.

 “Relax, Carl.
 We’re not releasing him.
 Not yet anyway.”